icssc/ZotMeal/docs/Frontend.md

 ## 📂 Hooks

-All of the [hooks](https://react.dev/reference/react/hooks) used in ZotMeal's webapp are defined in `📂hooks`.
+All of the [hooks](https://react.dev/reference/react/hooks) used in PeterPlate's webapp are defined in `📂hooks`.

 See the link above for more information on React hooks.